aiquestlab/clone-the-corner/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+## Backend Information

+For more information about the backend, including API documentation and setup instructions, please see the [backend README](./backend/README.md).